 However, if you're emailing someone who uses another email provider, but you don’t have their PGP key added, end-to-end encryption is not possible.
 There won’t be any indication next to their address in the recipient field.

 This is important; there’s a bit of misinformation floating around that having a ProtonMail account means automatic E2EE email conversations with anyone.
-This isn’t true, and users should pay attention to these indications before sending off your email.
+This is not true, and users should pay attention to these indications before sending off your email.
 It might take some getting used to, but before long, it will be as simple as using any other email service.

 As with any account you care about, you should first take the time to safeguard it against certain threats.
 Not only do you want to make it harder for hackers to get into your account, but you also want to ensure you can access your account if ever something goes wrong.
 Visit the Settings tab to enable a few security features before using your account.

-Hackers assume you reuse your login credentials everywhere, so when you reuse passphrases, it only takes a breach of one service for them to figure out how to log in to all the other services you use.
+Hackers assume you reuse your login credentials everywhere, so when you reuse passwords, it only takes a breach of one service for them to figure out how to log in to all the other services you use.

 It’s especially important to have a backup of your password (e.g., backed up to a password manager), because if you lose your password, you will not be able to decrypt any of your old email ever again.